desmos-labs/docs/docs/04-validators/kms/kms_ledger.md

 ```

 ### Retrieve validator key
-The last step is to retrieve the validator key that you will use in `gaiad`.
+The last step is to retrieve the validator key that you will use in `desmos`.

 Start the KMS: